Lybecker/azure-secure-networking-for-devs/exercises/instructions/2-private-network.md

     > You created them in the hub - **H-U-B!
 That spells hub!** - resource group, right?
 Please say you did.

 1. Link the created DNS zones to **all three** virtual networks with [virtual network links](https://learn.microsoft.com/azure/dns/private-dns-virtual-network-links)
-    * There's no official naming recommendation, but this one works: `<Virtual network name>-<DNS zone name>` with dots replaced with dashes e.g., `vnet-{team name}-dev-westeurope-privatelink-azurewebsites-net`
+    * There's no official naming recommendation, but this one works: `<Virtual network name>-<DNS zone name>` with dots replaced with dashes e.g., `vnet-{team name}-dev-eu-privatelink-azurewebsites-net`

 > ☆ **Fun fact!** ☆
 >